-15. Identification of offenders
+Identification of offenders 15.

-- (1) A police officer may require a person to whom a request has been made, or a direction has been given, under Division 2 or whom that officer has reasonable grounds for believing has committed an offence under this Act to state his name, date of birth and the address of his place of abode. - (2) A person who - (a) refuses or fails to comply with a requirement made by a police officer under this section; or - (b) in response to any such requirement, furnishes that officer with information that is false - is guilty of an offence.
+- A police officer may require a person to whom a (1)request has been made, or a direction has been given, under Division 2 or whom that officer has reasonable grounds for believing has committed an offence under this Act to state his name, date of birth and the address of his place of abode. - (2)A person who - - refuses or fails to comply with a (a) requirement made by a police officer under this section; or - in response to any such requirement, (b) furnishes that officer with information that is false -

-- (3) A police officer may arrest without warrant a person who, in response to the requirement of the police officer made under subsection (1) - (a) refuses or fails to state his or her name, date of birth or the address of his or her place of abode; or
+- A police officer may arrest without warrant a (3) person who, in response to the requirement of the police officer made under subsection (1) - - refuses or fails to state his or her name. (a) date of birth or the address of his or her place of abode; or